-The World of Outlaws Craftsman Sprint Car Series will make their only stop in the Beaver State on Wednesday, Sept.
-6 at Willamette Speedway.
+The World of Outlaws Craftsman Sprint Car Series will make its inaugural stop at Fairbury American Legion Speedway next season.